 As usual in life, doing the hard thing is also doing the better thing.
 And by “better” I mean something that puts us on the track to improvement, not degeneration.
 Once upon a time our culture was sloped in the direction of the barbell.
 Not in everything, of course, but in many things.
 This certainly was true when I was growing up.
 But for reasons that are worth talking about sometime, the culture now is definitely sloped heavily towards the crutch, towards making things easier and more comfortable and “safer” instead of facing the challenges of life undiluted and dealing with them in strength developed in response

-The crutch or the barbell – it’s a daily choice – and one that has a powerful influence, not so much in the immediate term, but certainly in the long term.
+The crutch or the barbell – it’s your daily choice – and one that has a powerful influence, not so much in the immediate term, but certainly in the long term.
 Is this old-school thinking?
 Some might call it that.
 I prefer to call it “timeless and true”.